hunzhiwange/framework/README.md

 + $composer phpstan
 ```

-## Travis CI Supported

-Let code poem.

-## Official Documentation

-Documentation for the framework can be found on the [QueryPHP website](http://www.queryphp.com).

 ## Thanks

 Thanks my colleague [John.mao](https://github.com/maosea0125) for your selfless help in the development of this project and and let me have a new understanding, it makes QueryPHP more beautiful.